fract-lang/fract/README.md

 ## Key features of Fract
 + Simplicity: easy to learn, can be learned in less than an hour
-+ Safety: no null, no undefined behavior, immutability by default
++ Safety: no null, no undefined values, immutability by default
 + Unreachable codes are not included in debugging
 + Memory consumption is low, does not overload
 + Efficient and performance, powerfull Go backend